FranxYao/Gumbel-CRF/readme.md

 Note that the **simple model formulation in the paper achieves SOTA performance on MSCOCO dataset** (as a side product) and outperforms many previous methods with complicated techniques.

 Yet we do not think unsupervised paraphrasing is easy.
-But we do think the inductive biased required by unsupervised paraphrasing and the evaluation should be seriously examined.
+But we do think the inductive biased required by unsupervised paraphrasing and the evaluation **should be seriously examined**.

 #### Paraphrase Generation, Gumbel-CRF
 ```bash